svamintgit/SVAM_SnowFlow/README.md

 ## Configuration Files

-Snowflow requires a few configuration files to define how it interacts with Snowflake, including environments and variable settings.
+Snowflow requires `connections.toml` to define how it interacts with Snowflake. `query_variables.yaml` is optional.
+Below are setup instructions and explanations for both.

 ### 1. `connections.toml`

 The `connections.toml` file defines the connection settings for each environment, including Snowflake credentials and environment-specific details.
 The example configuration below shows the configuration setup for user/password, RSA key-pair and SSO - in that order.

 #### Example Configuration:
 ```toml
 [environment_name]